linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

 With the growth of micro-service-based architectures, the points of failure have distributed across multiple applications and servers.
 This raises a need for an active monitoring solution that helps the administrators and the application developers to know the failures before even the users of the systems notice them.
-In this blog, we briefly introduce the responsibilities of the monitoring system followed by brief guidance to Prometheus and Loki based monitoring infrastructure.
+In this blog, we briefly introduce the responsibilities of the monitoring system followed by brief guidance to the Prometheus and Loki based monitoring infrastructure.

 ## Motivation
 Monitoring infrastructure can help in the following aspects:
-### 1. Identification of Faults:
+### 1. Identification of faults:
 Faults such as network failures, unavailability, application exceptions resource overload are unpreventable while running a complex IT infrastructure.
 Monitoring helps in identifying the faults so that they are addressed on time.
-Most of the time, it is not just about the faults that have occurred already, rather it is about the faults that are about to occur.
-The monitoring system should facilitate the identification of possible faults by providing interactive dashboards and by providing timely alerts.
-Fault identification involves the indication of the existence of a fault and sometimes showing the exact point of failure.
+Most of the time, it is not just about the faults that have occurred already, rather it is about the faults that are about to occur soon as a consequence of other malicious behaviours or lack of resources.
+The monitoring system should facilitate the identification of such signs by providing interactive dashboards and by providing timely alerts.
+Fault identification involves the indication of the existence of a fault.
+However, finding the exact point of failure often needs further debugging.
 ### 2. Debugging
 Debugging an identified problem needs a deep investigation concerning the occurred fault or event.
-This sometimes needs different factors which revolve around the deployed service viz.
-CPU usage, internal logs, network transmissions, memory usage, and exceptions.
-Monitoring dashboards make such information available to the debuggers without manual extraction.
+The root cause analysis of the problem needs an investigation of different factors specific to the deployed service viz.
+CPU usage, internal logs, network transmissions, memory usage, and exceptions, etc. Monitoring dashboards make such information available to the administrators without manual extraction.
 Monitoring the logs accelerates the debugging provided there is a provision for visualization and filtering of logs.
-### 3. Data-Driven Insights
+### 3. Data-driven insights
 Analyzing the long-term and short-term data collected for a running service adds a multitude of strategic benefits.
 Historical data showing the resource usage of a service overtime assists in the decision related to the acquisition of the software, comparing the alternatives, scaling up/down the infrastructure.

-Now that we listed out the overall purpose of the monitoring, a typical monitoring tool would provide mainly monitoring and reporting functionalities.
-Monitoring involves the gathering of various metrics and logs.
-Reporting involves the visualization and alerting based on the collected metrics.
+Now that we have listed the overall purpose of the monitoring, let us discuss the general functionalities provided by monitoring tools.
+AA typical monitoring tool would provide mainly two functionalities: (1) Monitoring, that involves the gathering of various metrics and logs, and (2) Reporting, that involves the visualization and alerting based on the collected metrics.
-Optionally monitoring tools can also perform certain administrative actions such as resource optimization (e.g. [Amazon Cloudwatch](https://aws.amazon.com/cloudwatch/)), providing remote management tooling ([NinjaRMM](https://www.ninjarmm.com/)) and IT workflow automation ([OpManager](https://www.manageengine.com/network-monitoring/)).
+In addition, some monitoring tools also perform administrative actions such as resource optimization (e.g. [Amazon Cloudwatch](https://aws.amazon.com/cloudwatch/)), providing remote management tooling ([NinjaRMM](https://www.ninjarmm.com/)) and IT workflow automation ([OpManager](https://www.manageengine.com/network-monitoring/)).
 ## Overview
-In this blog, we talk about monitoring using ope [Prometheus](https://prometheus.io/) and [Grafana Loki](https://grafana.com/oss/loki/).
+In this blog, we talk about monitoring using opensource monitoring tools: [Prometheus](https://prometheus.io/) and [Grafana Loki](https://grafana.com/oss/loki/).
 After reading this blog, the reader should be able to perform the following tasks:
 1. **Metrics Monitoring:** Metrics collected from the containers running on different hosts includes CPU, memory usage, and network transactions.
 We shall achieve this using Prometheus.
 2. **Log Management:** Logging gives an insight into the running applications and their behavior.
-This can be used by the service providers to deduce the causes for malfunctioning and to get an overview of the client's behavior.
+This can be used by the service providers to deduce the causes for malfunctioning and to get an overview of the target's behavior.
 We realize this using Loki.
 3. **Visualization and Alerting**: Monitored metrics and logs are visualized and explored using different Grafana panels.
 [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) is used to manage the alerts generated by Prometheus

 # Deployment and Data Flow
 The figure below shows a monitoring infrastructure deployment where a Monitoring server monitors different target hosts running in local or remote premises.
-Prometheus, Loki, Grafana, and Alertmanagers are installed on the Monitoring server.
-The target hosts are installed with [Vector](https://github.com/timberio/vector) and [cAdvisor](https://github.com/google/cadvisor) to extract the logs and metrics respectively from the target hosts.
+Prometheus, Loki, Grafana, and Alertmanager are installed on the Monitoring server.
+[Vector](https://github.com/timberio/vector) and [cAdvisor](https://github.com/google/cadvisor) are installed on the target hosts to extract the logs and metrics respectively from the target hosts.
 Vector collects the docker logs and cAdvisor collects different docker metrics.
 Prometheus scrapes the metrics from cAdvisor.
-Loki on the other hand does not have a scraping mechanism and hence the logs are pushed by Vector to Loki.
-Both metrics (collected by Prometheus) and logs (collected by Loki) are visualized using Grafana.
-Generated alerts are forwarded to Alertmanager so that it is further grouped, deduplicated and routed to the relevant applications.
+Loki, on the other hand, does not have a scraping mechanism and hence the logs are pushed by Vector to Loki.
+Both the metrics (collected by Prometheus) and the logs (collected by Loki) are visualized using Grafana.
+Generated alerts are forwarded to Alertmanager which then further groups, deduplicates and routes to the relevant applications such as email servers.

 ![The deployment and data flow](https://github.com/linksmart/blog/raw/master/_posts/resources/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/monitoring.png)